dotnet/aspnetcore/CONTRIBUTING.md

 Start a discussion on the [repository issue tracker](https://github.com/aspnet/AspNetCore/issues).

 ## Bugs and feature requests?
 For non-security related bugs, log a new issue in the appropriate GitHub repository.
-Here are some of the most common repository:
+Here are some of the most common repositories:

 * [Docs](https://github.com/aspnet/Docs)
 * [AspNetCore]https://github.com/aspnet/AspNetCore